scode/docs/src/donuts_labs_battery/evidence_drip_feed.md

   in one dimension at a time is vastly less likely/hard than producing a battery that does well in all dimensions at the same time.
 In the next report I want to see VTT explicitly state that they are still testing the same battery unit as the earlier tests.

+Updates since initial writing:

+- https://www.youtube.com/watch?v=3PwEA-tBufI is a good video with a deep analysis.